 - Now write down everything that you highlighted in the third reading.
 Try to write short sentences.
 Some of us, like me, learn better with pictures or mind-maps.
 Hence, I used to draw diagrams as and when possible.
 For example, if I wanted to remember different parts of a plant, instead of writing down paragraphs in my notes, I drew a plant & labelled its parts.
 This way, I’d memorize the whole picture and visualize it in my exam.

 - Now learn what you have written.
 And then try to answer questions related to the topic.
 Buy a question bank and test your knowledge as much as you can.
 We can get these questions for free on the internet.
 But don’t leave a single topic behind.
 This step is most important to build your self-confidence.

-- And last but not the least: review your notes.
+- And last but not least: review your notes.
 While doing step 4, did you feel you couldn’t answer some questions?
-Or that you missed out any key information?
+Or that you missed out any essential information?
 If yes, then include them too in your notes.
 Make them flawless.
 Use different pens if you need to.
 Personalize and make it more attractive.
 It should not be a pain to look at it a day before your exam.